 There is a Polycarbonate Bowl mounted on the filter.
 You can view the moisture levels through it.
 Furthermore, there is a manual twist drain option for you to release the debris and liquid that is formed inside the system.
 Aside from a water separator it also works as a filter for dirt, dust, and oil.

 3/8″ in Line Desiccant Air Dryer by Edge Industrial

-One of the best air compressor filter dryer in our list is the 3/8″ in LINE Desiccant AIR Dryer by Edge Industrial.
-This is a descant air dryer which removes moisture or condensate from your air compressor.
+One of the best air compressor filter dryers in our list is the 3/8″ in LINE Desiccant AIR Dryer by Edge Industrial.
+This is a descant air dryer that removes moisture or condensate from your air compressor.
 By doing so it not only expands the life of the compressor but also other pneumatic tools as well.

 You will get two bags of desiccant beads with this air dryer.
 The beads are initially blue but when they turn pink it indicates you have to change them.
 You can dry the beads in a standard oven for three times.
 As a desiccant dryer, it will suck up all the moisture from your air compressor with the desiccant.

 - Inlet and Outlet: ¾ Inch (Female NPT), 1/8 Inch (Male NPT)

 - CFM Rating: 140 CFM

 Here is another amazing water separator by THB.
 This one can remove water vapor and debris from any kind of compressor quite easily.
 By removing the vapor from the compressor’s air it extends the life span of your air compressor as the compressor stays safe from rusts.
 It includes an auto drain system that will automatically drain away from the debris and moisture from the metal bowl.